 Getting Around Destin

 Driving throughout the small city isn't difficult.
-The only chance of confusion comes when dealing with U.S. 98, since it has so many names depending on where you are on the peninsula.
+The only chance of confusion comes when dealing with U.S. Highway 98, since it has so many names depending on where you are on the peninsula.
 The locals are very accustomed to tourists, so don't hesitate to ask them for directions.
 Summer traffic going in and out of town can be atrocious, particularly on Saturdays.
 If you'd rather let someone else do the driving, there are several taxi companies, including Uber and Lyft, that serve the Destin area.